xiabai84/ml_with_django/README.rst

 apps
 ^^^^^^^^

-Main program logic, all of subfolders (packages) here must use MTV-Design-Pattern (Model, Template, View).
+It contains main program logic.
+All of packages here must follow MTV-Design-Pattern (Model, Template, View).

 **users** provides a customized user-login and user management